videre-project/asi-worker/README.md

 ### Build and Deploy

-1. **Build Bigrams**: Run the build script to update Cloudflare D1 with the latest bigrams for each format.
+1. **Build NBAC Artifacts**: Run the build script to update Cloudflare D1 with the latest NBAC artifacts for each format.

 ```bash
 uv run build.py